usegalaxy-eu/pulsar-network-docs/source/pretasks.rst

    Source the tenant RC file (see section :doc:`requirements`) before to start the installation procedure, otherwise Terraform will not be able to perform resources creation and configuration.

 #.
-Fork the usegalaxy.eu GitHub repository `pulsar-infrastructure-playbook <https://github.com/usegalaxy-eu/pulsar-infrastructure-playbook>`_.
+Fork the usegalaxy.eu GitHub repository `pulsar-infrastructure <https://github.com/usegalaxy-eu/pulsar-infrastructure>`_.

 #.
 Locally clone the forked repository: